fourstix/MCard1802TeensyPixieVideo/README.md

   * Video data is captured every other DMA line and stored in a Video Buffer
 * **Frame rate and OLED update rate**
   * After one complete frame of data is captured, the OLED display will be updated.
-  * Any I2C 64 x 128 OLED supported by U8G2 should work.
+  * Any I2C 64 x 128 OLED supported by U8G2 should work as a display.
+  * If the captured video data does not change, the display will not be updated for that frame.
   * During the display update, interrupts will continue, but data will not be captured for the frame.
-  * If the captured video data does not change, the display will not be updated for that frame.
   * Control signals are maintained during the OLED display updates, so that programs will run correctly, even when data is not captured.
   * The 1802 will see frames requests at rate of about 61/second, but the OLED display will actually be updated about 5 times/second.